yfiua/nshare-calc/README.md

 # nshare-calc
-Python library for calculating the optimal number of shares given a portfolio using integer programming.
+Python package for calculating the optimal number of shares given a portfolio using integer programming.

 ## Problem statement